dreamshuttle/AgileSoftwareDevelopment/README.md

 ## Week 5
 ### Artifacts
-* from user stories to burndown charts
+* From user stories to burndown charts
 ### Assessment on Agile methods

 ## Week 6